China's H1 GDP expands 5.3%, demonstrating strong resilience amid complex global environment

 In the first half of the year, the urban surveyed unemployment rate averaged 5.2 percent, 0.1 percentage points lower than that of the first quarter, according to the NBS.

 Manufacturing continued to serve as a key driver of economic growth, supported in part by steady external demand.
-The momentum from new quality productive forces became increasingly evident.
+The momentum from new quality productive forces became increasingly evident, observers noted.

 Tuesday's major economic indicators also align with the resilient performance of China's foreign trade.